 A solicitor specialising in medical negligence from Ferrys Personal Injury and Accident Solicitors will then take a detailed account from you.
 After receiving your written consent, your medical negligence solicitor will then obtain all your relevant medical negligence records.
-We will approach everyone necessary including consultants, GPs, hospital staff and any other healthcare professionals who have been involved in your treatment.
+We will approach everyone necessary including consultants, GPs, hospital staff, HSE representatives and any other healthcare professionals who have been involved in your treatment.

 After building your case, your medical negligence solicitor will consult with their panel of legal medical experts and barristers to determine if both causation and liability can be determined.